Development of a lung METAstasis-on-a-CHIP model for osteosarcoma as a biomimetic testing platform for drug discovery and therapeutic innovation

 META-CHIP proposes to embark upon frontier research by being the first to develop a lung metastasis-on-a-chip model for osteosarcoma, for use by both the research community and the pharmaceutical industry.

-1. Aim 1: This will be realized by first testing the hypothesis that patient-derived tumour spheroids (PDTS) generated from patient biopsies will recapitulate the primary tumour and thus be a superior drug development model than traditional cell culture models.
+1. Aim 1: Test the hypothesis that patient-derived tumour spheroids (PDTS) generated from patient biopsies will recapitulate the primary tumour and thus be a superior drug development model than traditional cell culture models.

-2. Aim 2: An osteosarcoma-on-a-chip device will be developed integrating PDTS, microfluidic technology, and novel biomaterial design to provide a more accurate model of the tumour microenvironment.
+2. Aim 2: Develop an osteosarcoma-on-a-chip device integrating PDTS, microfluidic technology, and novel biomaterial design to provide a more accurate model of the tumour microenvironment.

-3. Aim 3: To validate the device, the ability to predict clinical outcomes on tumour growth following treatment with two anti-angiogenic drugs, which have progressed to Phase II clinical trials, will be assessed.
+3. Aim 3: Validate the device by assessing its ability to predict clinical outcomes on tumour growth following treatment with two anti-angiogenic drugs, which have progressed to Phase II clinical trials.

-4. Aim 4: Finally, META-CHIP will develop a much-needed platform which mimics key aspects of osteosarcoma metastatic disease progression to the lung.
-This will be achieved through functional-coupling of the osteosarcoma-on-a-chip device with an established lung-chip to create a medium-throughput, cost-effective, human systemic model of osteosarcoma metastasis.
+4. Aim 4: Develop a much-needed platform that mimics key aspects of osteosarcoma metastatic disease progression to the lung.
+This will be achieved through functional coupling of the osteosarcoma-on-a-chip device with an established lung-chip to create a medium-throughput, cost-effective, human systemic model of osteosarcoma metastasis.

 Potential Impact

-META-CHIP has the potential to revolutionise drug development and treatment of osteosarcoma patients by being the first ex vivo testing platform capable of predicting a patient’s response to therapies in real-time.
+META-CHIP has the potential to revolutionize drug development and treatment of osteosarcoma patients by being the first ex vivo testing platform capable of predicting a patient’s response to therapies in real-time.

 Financiële details & Tijdlijn